sfc-gh-dwilczak/tutorials/docs/sharing/listing/index.md

 ## Requirements
 - Snowflake account, you can use a [free trial](https://signup.snowflake.com/).
 We also assume no complex security needs.

-## Setup  :octicons-feed-tag-16:
+## Second Account
 Lets start by setting up our second account in our Snowflake orginization so that we can go through the process of sharing with a real life account.

-### Second Account
 To create anther account please follow this [tutorial](https://sfc-gh-dwilczak.github.io/tutorials/configurations/account/add/) (3 minutes).
 In this tutorial we will setup the second account in Azure while our primary account is in AWS.

 Now that we have our second account we'll need that account's ``Data Sharing Account Identifier``.
 Lets start by going to our account details.
 ![account details](images/01.png)